hortusfox/hortusfox.github.io/README.md

-Documentation website for HortusFox, a self-hosted collaborative plant management system
+Documentation for HortusFox, a self-hosted collaborative plant management system